 FAQ

-Here you’ll find answers to the most common questions about our propulsion system, the ordering process, and mission support.
+Find answers to the most common questions about our propulsion systems, the ordering process, and mission support.

 Do you have any BOOSTER systems in stock?

-We don’t keep full BOOSTER systems in stock, because each mission has different performance and interface requirements.
-However, we standardize our components and processes, so we can configure and build a complete system quickly without major custom engineering.
-In most cases, we use ready-made, qualified building blocks and avoid one-off design work unless you specifically request it.
+We don't keep full BOOSTER systems in stock, because each mission has different performance and interface requirements.
+However, our components and processes are standardized, so a complete system can be configured and built without custom engineering – and delivered quickly.
+We use ready-made, qualified building blocks and avoid one-off design work unless you specifically request it.

 What is the typical lead time for a BOOSTER system?

-Lead time depends on system size, complexity, and quantity, but most customers receive a flight-ready system within 5–9 months from project start.
+Lead time depends on system size, complexity, and quantity, but a flight-ready system is mostly delivered within 6–9 months from project start.
 Engineering Models can be delivered faster.

 How can BOOSTER be configured for my mission?

 BOOSTER adapts to your requirements.
-If your mission needs more total impulse, we scale the tank volume (5 - 200+ kNs).
-If you need greater maneuverability or more degrees of freedom, we can add additional thrusters or adjust the layout (up to 14 thrusters).
-And if you have strict envelope, footprint, or form-factor constraints, you can provide them and we will configure the system to fit within those boundaries.
+If your mission needs more total impulse, we scale the tank volume (5–250+ kNs).
+If you need greater maneuverability or more degrees of freedom, we can add additional thrusters or adjust the layout to up to 14 thrusters.
+And if you have strict envelope, footprint, or form-factor constraints, provide them to us and we will configure the system to fit within those boundaries.

 What does it mean that BOOSTER is modular or built from “building blocks”?

-BOOSTER is assembled from a set of pre-qualified components — tanks, thrusters, electronics, feed system blocks, and layouts — which can be mixed and matched for different missions.
+BOOSTER is assembled from a set of pre-qualified components — tanks, thrusters, electronics, feed system blocks, and layouts — which can be mixed and matched for different mission profiles.
 This lets us scale capability or change configurations quickly without redesigning the entire system.

 Can you change the thrust level or number of thrusters?

 Yes.
-We offer 1N, 5N 20N, and 200N class thrusters, and each BOOSTER system can integrate up to 14 thrusters depending on your propulsion and control needs.
+We offer 1N, 5N, 20N, and each BOOSTER system can integrate up to 14 thrusters, depending on your propulsion and control needs.

 How much testing has BOOSTER completed?